wazuh/wazuh-documentation/source/compliance/tsc/common-criteria/cc2.1.rst

 The image below shows the Wazuh Security events dashboard.

 .. thumbnail:: /images/compliance/tsc/common-criteria/security-events-dashboard.png
-   :title: Security events dashboard top
+   :title: Security events dashboard
    :align: center
    :width: 80%

 The Wazuh ruleset also gives proper labeling to these triggered events.
 An example is the image below that shows the details for the triggered alert ``Attached USB Storage`` with rule ID ``81101``

 .. thumbnail:: /images/compliance/tsc/common-criteria/attached-usb-storage-alerts-details.png
-   :title: Attached USB storage laert details
+   :title: Attached USB storage alert details
    :align: center
    :width: 80%